Edit Your Own YouTube Video Captions

 Edit the Automatic Caption File

-For videos that are hosted on YouTube, there is usually an auto-generated caption file that you can start with so that it is accurate enough to meet accessibility standards.
+For videos that are hosted on YouTube, there is usually an auto-generated caption file that you can start with.
+It’s important to edit this file to ensure that it is accurate enough to meet accessibility standards.

 1

-Before you get started, become familiar with the USU Captioning Quality Standards.
+Before you get started, become familiar with the USU Caption Quality Standards.

 2

-Find the automatically created, inaccurate “English (Automatic)” caption file and click “Duplicate and Edit to create the new file that you can edit:
+Find the automatically created, inaccurate “English (Automatic)” caption file and click “Duplicate and Edit” to create a new file that you can edit.

 Caption file in the YouTube subtitle editor with arrows pointing to the language type and the duplicate and edit button.